 - Increased bone strength as well as muscle strength.

 Getting Started - Do a push up.
 Or a squat.
-Start with anything at first, but eventually you need to graduate to a point where you are pushing a particular muscle group to fatigue, this is where the strength gains are made.
+Start with anything at first, but eventually graduate to a point where we are pushing a particular muscle group to fatigue, this is where the strength gains are made.

-There are enough books on nutrition out there to fill a small college library, so instead of going into detail about my beliefs on nutrition, I would like to touch on just a few things that I think a person needs to know.
+There are enough books on nutrition out there to fill a small college library, so instead of going into detail about my beliefs on nutrition, I would like to touch on something I would like to call "nutri-history" (trademark pending).

 Our bodies have changed very little in the last 100,000 years, so eating as close to the way our distant ancestors did seems like a no-brainer.
 For the bulk of our existence, we ate what we could find laying around, primarily nuts and fruits.
 Then a few hundred thousand years ago we started killing stuff and eating it.
-They say this allowed our brains to get bigger and better.
-It's possible.
+Soon, we started cooking the stuff we killed, which, they say allowed our brains to get bigger and better.
 Then about 12,000 years ago, give or take a millennium, we started growing our own food, especially grains, which we ground down into flour and baked into a power-packed, carbo-dense food we called bread.

 Then the Italians made pasta, and eventually pizza, and DIGIORNO® froze it, and we all started gaining weight rapidly.
 Well, sort of.
-The point is that our bodies are not designed to have the kind of readily available simple carbs that we have today.
-Carbs were valuable and hard to come by, so when we had the opportunity to consume them, were designed to store them at all cost.
-And we did that by converting those potentially toxic sugars into something our bodies could handle - fat.
+The point is that our bodies are not designed to have the kind of readily available carbs that we have today.
+On the savanna, carbs were valuable and hard to come by, so when we had the opportunity to consume them, we did.
+As many as possible.
+Then we evolved to to store them, by converting those potentially toxic sugars into something our bodies could handle - fat.
 And we still do today via the insulin cycle.

 This is why a paleo-type diet works so well.
 Usually.